What is AND Gate?

 BA = 0.1 = 0

 The AND gate also follows associative property.
-That is if we have three inputs, A, B and C, then (AB)C= A(BC).
+If we have three inputs, A, B and C, then (AB)C= A(BC).
 Let us suppose the input A is '1', B is '0', and C is '0', so the output Y is '0' as per the AND gate truth table.
 The same output we get in the commutative property as:

 (AB)C =(1.0).0 = 0.0 = 0